siddanthosalli99/ML-Projects/README.md

 repo for my ML projects

-Applied Machine Learning Projects (First Year) Welcome!
-This repository contains all 8 of my end-to-end machine learning projects that I completed after my first year at IIIT during the summer break.
+Applied Machine Learning Projects (First Year)

+Welcome!
+This repository contains all 8 of my end-to-end machine learning projects that I completed after my first year at IIIT Kottayam during the summer break.
 These projects cover both supervised and unsupervised learning using real-world datasets from Kaggle, and are focused on solidifying my understanding of core ML concepts.

 Summary :